Le Mêle-sur-Sarthe

 Le Mêle-sur-Sarthe (/fr/, literally Le Mêle on Sarthe) is a commune in the Orne department in north-western France.
 It is the commune with the smallest area in the Orne, covering an area of 0.62 km ².

 The commune is listed as a Village étape.

 Geography

+This Commune is made up of the following collection of villages and hamlets, Le Mêle-sur-Sarthe and Les Chênes.

 The commune along with another 32 communes is part of a 3,503 hectare, Natura 2000 conservation area, called the Haute vallée de la Sarthe.

+The Sarthe river flows through the commune.